luojiahai/luojiahai.github.io/content/about.md

 ## The site

 This site is just for fun.
-It is hosted on [GitHub Pages](https://pages.github.com/) for free.
+It is hosted on [GitHub Pages](https://pages.github.com/) for free, powered by [Hugo](https://gohugo.io/).
 I post technical articles, notes, and food recipes.

 ---